SkylineCommunications/dataminer-docs/connector-help/connector_help/Axon ACP GXG400.md

 - **Network**

-- **Alarm** **Priority**: This page displays the event messages of the card, i.e. special messages generated asynchronously on the card.
+- **Alarm Priority**: This page displays the event messages of the card, i.e. special messages generated asynchronously on the card.

-## Dataminer Connectivity Framework
+## DataMiner Connectivity Framework

-The **1.0.0.x** driver range of the Axon ACP GXG400 protocol supports the usage of DCF and can only be used on a DMA with **8.5.4** as the minimum version.
+The **1.0.0.x** range of the Axon ACP GXG400 connector supports the usage of DCF and can only be used on a DMA with **8.5.4** as the minimum version.

-DCF can also be implemented through the DataMiner DCF user interface and through DataMiner Third Party protocols (for instance a manager).
+DCF can also be implemented through the DataMiner DCF user interface and through DataMiner third-party connectors (for instance a manager).

 ### Interfaces